docker/docs/engine/userguide/networking/overlay-standalone-swarm.md

 key-value store server and the host cluster using a standalone swarm.

 >**Note**: These examples are not relevant to Docker running in swarm mode and
-> will not work in such a configuration.
+> do not work in such a configuration.

 ### Prerequisites